Illustration of How Acid Brightens Flavor in Soups, Sauces, and Braises

 Which acid is best for beginners?

 Lemon juice and mild vinegar are the easiest to use.
 They are familiar, flexible, and easy to taste.
-White wine vinegar, cider vinegar, and sherry vinegar are also good starting points.
+White wine vinegar, cider vinegar, and sherry vinegar are also excellent starting points.

 Discover more from Life Happens!